haskell/cabal/Cabal/doc/nix-local-build.rst

    ``packages``, ``optional-packages`` or ``extra-packages`` field of a project.
 Usually, these refer to packages whose source code lives directly in a folder in your project.
-But you can list an arbitrary Hackage package in `extra-packages <cabal-project.html#cfg-field-extra-packages>` to force it to be treated as local.
+But you can list an arbitrary Hackage package in :cfg-field:`packages` to force it to be treated as local.

 Local packages, as well as the external packages (below) which depend on